 Collection of Art Serving Medicine and Science

-The Trust also collaborates with Cincinnati’s Lloyd Library and Museum, in the collection and archiving of one of the world’s largest bodies of contemporary medical illustration, The Vesalius Trust Collection of Art Serving Medicine and Science.
-As of the end of 2016, the Collection contains over 4000 original illustrations from 48 medical illustrators, dating from 1920 to the present.
+The Trust also collaborates with Cincinnati’s Lloyd Library and Museum, in the collection and archiving of medical illustrations created in traditional techniques, The Vesalius Trust Collection of Art Serving Medicine and Science.
+As of the end of 2019, over 4,000 individual pieces of illustration and supporting materials have been fully accessioned into the Trust Collection, representing 57 medical illustrators.
 Medical illustrators and related professionals are encouraged to inquire about donating their work.

 Vesalius Trust Art and Anatomy Tours